DanIsraelMalta/MakeLazy/README.md

-trying to add lazy evaluated operator overloading syntax to a given container without modifing it? no problem, thats why MakeLazy was created for, just wrap a given container with it and compile...
+trying to add lazy evaluated operator overloading syntax to a given container without modifing it? no problem, thats the reason MakeLazy was created for, just wrap a given container with it and compile...

 simple example usage:
 ```c